To be able to explain:

 - Peter Braestrup of the New York Times said of the Tet Offensive that for the first time in modern history the outcome of the war was determined, not on the battlefield but on the printed page and, above all on the TV screen.

-- In 1972, one of the most haunting photographs of the war was published by the New York Times, which depicted a little girl whose clothes had been burned off by a napalm attack on her village on June 8th, shouting Nóng quá, nóng quá (“too hot, too hot”).
+- One of the most haunting photographs of the war, taken by the Vietnamese photographer Nick Ut, was published by the New York Times in 1972, which depicted Kim Phouc, a little girl whose clothes had been burned off by a napalm attack on her village on June 8th, shouting Nóng quá, nóng quá (“too hot, too hot”).
 This was just one of many that revolted liberal Americans about what its country was doing in their name and with their taxes.

 - According to William Westmoreland, Military Assistance Command, Vietnam, the media in America ‘created an aura of defeat’ rather than of victory.